Density matrix quantum Monte Carlo: Abstract

 \section{Abstract}

-This paper describes a quantum Monte Carlo method capable of sampling the full density matrix of a many-particle system, thus granting access to arbitrary reduced density matrices and allowing expectation values of complicated non-local operators to be evaluated easily.
-The direct sampling of the density matrix also raises the possibility of calculating previously inaccessible entanglement measures.
-The algorithm closely resembles the recently introduced full configuration interaction quantum Monte Carlo method, but works all the way from infinite to zero temperature.
+We present a quantum Monte Carlo method capable of sampling the full density matrix of a many-particle system at finite temperature.
+This allows arbitrary reduced density matrix elements and expectation values of complicated non-local observables to be evaluated easily.
+The method resembles full configuration interaction quantum Monte Carlo but works in the space of many-particle operators instead of the space of many-particle wave functions.
+One simulation provides the density matrix at all temperatures simultaneously, from $T=\infty$ to $T=0$, allowing the temperature dependence of expectation values to be studied.
+The direct sampling of the density matrix also allows the calculation of some previously inaccessible entanglement measures.
 We explain the theory underlying the method, describe the algorithm, and introduce an importance-sampling procedure to improve the stochastic efficiency.
-To demonstrate the potential of our approach, the energy and staggered magnetization of the isotropic antiferromagnetic Heisenberg model on small lattices and the concurrence of one-dimensional spin rings are compared to exact or well-established results.
-Finally, the nature of the sign problem in the method is investigated.
+To demonstrate the potential of our approach, the energy and staggered magnetization of the isotropic antiferromagnetic Heisenberg model on small lattices, the concurrence of one-dimensional spin rings, and the Renyi $S_2$ entanglement entropy of various sublattices of the $6 \times 6$ Heisenberg model are calculated.
+The nature of the sign problem in the method is also investigated.